1. Regulatory framework

 Yes.

-Radio and television broadcasters, video-on-demand platforms and video-sharing platforms are obliged to comply with the National Ethical Rules for Advertising and Commercial Communication, including the specific provision of the Ethical Standards for Advertising and Commercial Communication of Gambling.
+Radio and television broadcasters, video-on-demand platforms and video-sharing platforms are obliged to comply with the National Ethical Rules for Advertising and Commercial Communication, including the specific provisions of the Ethical Standards for Advertising and Commercial Communication of Gambling.

 8. Tax